 Whatever you do, you need a range of different pain relief treatments.
 If one doesn’t work, then try another.
 Doctors commonly prescribe a combination therapy with different medications being taken either together or alternately.

 Don’t forget the non-medical options either.
-Ice treatment, or ice/heat therapy can help stubborn gout pain, as can keeping the joint wrapped.
-You can learn more about these on my gout pain relief page, where you can also vote for the ones that help you most.
+Ice treatment, or massage is not good for gout, but heat therapy can help stubborn gout pain.
+Many gout sufferers get help from TENS or Infra-red machines, or simply from keeping the joint wrapped and warm.
+You can learn more about these on my gout pain relief page.

 I am ready to cut my leg off at this point.
 I use to get 1 or 2 flare ups a year in my ankle.
 Around September of this year, (2008), I was dignosed with gout in my knee.
 They drained it, gave me prednisone initially since my usual indomethacin didn’t seem to work.
 Subsided for about a week and here it is the beginning of December and my knee is still swollen and I am in pain about every other day.
 That is why I am ready to have my leg cut off.
 I am only 38 years old and have no history of gout in my family.
 I have had an MRI, I have been poked and drained, and given more blood this year than my entire life yet I am still in sever pain at least 3 or 4 days a week.
 It is affecting my sleeping, my mood is cranky for lack of sleep, and I am, (or was), an active person.
 Someone please point me in the right direction, I am miserable with this gout.